maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-70.md

 ## Copyright

-All copyrights and related rights in this work are waived under **CC0 1.0 Universal**.
+All copyrights and related rights in this work are waived under [CCO 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).